indraneel/jpo-wzdx/full-spec/full-spec.md

 ## WZ Location Method Description and Practices
 The metadata file will include one of five enumerated type values for WZ-location-method field.

-For this data element (WZ-location-method), select the value below that most closely represents how begin and end locations are assigned in the WZDX file.
+For this data element (WZ-location-method), select the value below that most closely represents how location is assigned in the WZDX file.

 * **channel-device-method** (see section 5.1) – *this is the preferred method*
 * **sign-method** (see section 5.2)
 * **junction-method** (see section 5.3)
-* **unknown** – when method for locating the begin and end locations of the work zone is not known
+* **unknown** – when method for locating the work zone is not known
-* **other** – when the method for locating the begin and end locations do not closely match any of the alternatives.
+* **other** – when the method for locating the work zone does not closely match any of the alternatives.
 An explanation should be included in the metadata when this value is assigned.

 ### channel-device-method (Preferred Method)
 Location of first and last channeling device (e.g., cone or barrier) that is part of a “travel impact effect” (taper) or designation of a work zone transition area.
 For complex work zones with multiple activities, begin and end locations are the first channeling device for first activity up to the last channeling device of the last activity.